hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 ###Delete backend<a name="delete-backend"></a>

-**Note**: Before you delete a backend cluster, detach or migrate the volumes from this cluster, as this backend will not be available once it is deleted.
+**Note**: Before you delete a backend cluster, detach the volumes from this cluster, as this backend will not be available once it is deleted.

 1. In the Configure Cloud page, click **StoreVirtual Backends** Tab to activate it.<br> The page displays a list of backends.</br>